 MANCHESTER, it said.
 Just as I suspected – British engineers!

 Ok, so the particular emblem I read only provided the maker of the turnstile.
 But it reminded me of the British-built funicular in Penang that goes up to Bukit Bendera, and the British penchant for building railways everywhere they went during those times.
-I could totally believe that their engineers were responsible for the funiculars of Valparaiso.
-It seemed like just the thing they would do!
+I could totally believe that British engineers were responsible for the funiculars of a Chilean seaport.
+It seemed just the thing they would do!

 Valparaiso’s heyday was in the latter half of the 19th century.
 With the Age of Exploration at an end, and the European colonisation project secure, riches passed around the world through ports controlled by one or another of the European powers.

 Much of this wealth passed through Valparaiso, the only major port after the Straits of Magellan, before continuing north to pick up the riches from the California gold rush, or making the Pacific crossing to the East.
 It was the wealthiest port in the world then.

 And yet I had never heard of its name.
 Never learned about it in history class, and never even encountered its references in other literature.

 I thought of another port of old, also among the most important ports in the world during its heyday.
 No ship passed through the crucial shipping strait that bore its name, without trading in its city.
 Like Valparaiso, immigrant traders settled within its city, forming different enclaves and modifying its original culture, turning it more cosmopolitan than its monocultural vassal states.

 Extremely wealthy, it declined when it was lost to Portugal.
-Like Valparaiso, today it is also a UNESCO Heritage City, but most of the tourists who visit it would leave without really understanding its eminence, when it was once a great seaport of the 15th century.
+Like Valparaiso, today it is also a UNESCO Heritage City.
+But most of the tourists who visit it would leave without understanding its eminence, when it was once a great seaport of the 15th century.